zzq0219/Cursor-Register/README.md

 If you want to use the token directly or your OneAPI does not have a public IP, you can manually download `token.csv` after running the GitHub Action pipeline. **Do not forget to delete the artifact after you download it to avoid data leakage.**

-Please run the Github Action pipeline with the following parameter:
+Please run the Github Action pipeline `Cursor Register` with the following parameter:
 - `number`: The account number you want to register.
 - `max_workers`: Parallelism for threading pool.
 Suggest to use `1` in Github Action environment.
 - `Ingest account tokens to OneAPI`: Mark as `☐` to disable One-API service.